glennhenry/cs-notes/docs/computer-networking/30-http-https/http-https.md

 In HTTP/3, if a packet is lost or delayed in one stream, it does not affect the delivery of other streams since they are independent of each other.

 QUIC introduces connection ID, it is a unique identifier of a connection.
-An identifer allows a faster connection establishment or migration compared to traditional protocols like TCP.
+An identifier allows a faster connection establishment or migration compared to traditional protocols like TCP.
 An example for this would be a phone that originally uses Wi-Fi and changes to a cellular network.
-The server will recognizes the ID and associates it with the existing connection state, allowing the connection to continue seamlessly without interruption.
+The server will recognize the ID and associates it with the existing connection state, allowing the connection to continue seamlessly without interruption.

 ![Comparison between HTTP version](./http-version.png)
 Source : https://www.researchgate.net/figure/Comparison-of-HTTP-versions_fig1_312560536, https://blog.cloudflare.com/http3-the-past-present-and-future/

 ## HTTPS

 While using HTTP as protocol to retrieve webpage, the information are sent in plain text.
-This means while information are transmitted, it can be read easily by anyone who has access to the network traffic, this is called [eavesdropping](/computer-security/eavesdropping).
-Another bad thing that could happen is someone could manipulate the sensitive information or injecting a malicious code, this is called [Man-in-the-Middle Attack (MITM)](/computer-security/man-in-the-middle-attack).
+This means while information are transmitted, it can be read easily by anyone who has access to the network traffic, this is called [eavesdropping](/computer-security/network-security#eavesdropping).
+Another bad thing that could happen is someone could manipulate the sensitive information or injecting a malicious code, this is called [Man-in-the-Middle Attack (MITM)](/computer-security/network-security#man-in-the-middle-attack).

 The browsing behavior and activities of users can be easily monitored and tracked by various entities, including internet service providers (ISPs), advertisers, and malicious actors.
 This compromises user privacy and can lead to targeted advertising, profiling, or misuse of personal information.